“`xml

 Core Values and Discipline

-Army Basic Training instills the seven core values: loyalty, duty, respect, selfless service, honor, integrity, and personal courage.
+Army Basic Training instills seven core values: loyalty, duty, respect, selfless service, honor, integrity, and personal courage.

-Discipline is a cornerstone of military life.
+Discipline is a fundamental aspect of military life.

 Training Challenges and Teamwork

-Teamwork is essential to overcome these challenges.
+Teamwork will be essential to overcome these challenges.

 2024 Graduation Dates and Events